Maximal intrinsic randomness of noisy quantum measurements

 Happily, it is known \cite{Senno_2023} that when Alice chooses a pure state, the quantum guessing probability \eqref{eqn: pguess_quantum_pure} is equal to the guessing probability of a `classical' Eve, who is correlated to the measurements only through classical side information.
 More precisely, any non-extremal POVM can be decomposed as a convex combination of other, possibly extremal, measurements,

 where $p(j)$ is the mixing probability distribution and $\{\mathcal{N}_j\}$ a set of POVMs.
-In the adversarial scenario, Eve knows which POVM $\mathcal{N}_{j}=\{N_{x, j}\}_{x}$ is being applied in each round (note what we no longer use the subscript $S$ for Alice's system).
+In the adversarial scenario, Eve knows which POVM $\mathcal{N}_{j}=\{N_{x, j}\}_{x}$ is being applied in each round (notice that we no longer use the subscript $S$ for Alice's system).
 It is convenient to define the subnormalized POVMs $\mathcal{K}_{j}= p(j) \, \mathcal{N}_{j}$, such that the corresponding (classical) guessing probability is given by the semidefinite programming problem